-As a customer of the Community Hot Meals service, you can choose the days on which you would like to receive a meal, and we would simply ask you to advise us in advance of any changes you would like to make.
-We will be able to offer you the service on every day of the year, including weekends and bank holidays, but you will only be charged for the days on which you actually received a meal delivery.
+As a customer of the Meals+ service, you can choose the days on which you would like to receive a meal although because of demand we may have to prioritise customers who require more support and would like to order meals for three or more days a week.
+We are able to offer you the service on every day of the year, including weekends and bank holidays, but you are only charged for the days on which you actually received a meal delivery.